mxagar/eda_fe_summary/README.md

 - Use `np.log1p()` in case you have `x=0`; `log1p(x) = log(x+1)`.
 - Use `df.apply()` extensively!
 - Make a copy of the dataset if you drop or change variables: `data = df.copy()`.
-- All categorical variables must be enconded as quantitative variables somehow.
+- All categorical variables must be encoded as quantitative variables somehow.
 - Seaborn plots get `plt.figure(figsize=(10,10))` beforehand; pandas plots get `figsize` as argument.
 - `plt.show()` only in scripts!
 - Use a seed whenever there is a random number generation to ensure reproducibility!